garbanzos/CS4238Assignment1/tanyiyan-a0127051-cs4238-assignment-1-report.md

 perform inverse of operation 2 on %edx pushl %edx
 ```
-Firstly, the resulting string after performing some operations is moved into a register.
+Firstly, the resulting string obtained after performing some operations is moved into a register.
 Subsequently, the inverse of the operations are performed on the register.
 As a result, the register now contains the actual string that I need so I pushed the register onto the stack.

-(Multiple operations could have been performed the strings and reversed in the subsequent instructions in the shellcode.
-For the sake of brevity, I only used one operation in the illustration.)
+(Multiple operations could have been performed on each of the strings and reversed in the subsequent instructions in the shellcode.
+For the sake of brevity, I only showed one operation in the illustration.)

 ### Obfuscated shellcode
 For my obfuscated shellcode, I chose to use the XOR operation on both of hardcoded strings.
-The following table show the bitmask I used and the results of the XOR:
+The following table show the bitmask that I used and the results of the XOR:

 | String        | Hex Representation | Bitmask  | Result |
 | ------------- |-------------|---------|---------|